Youssef-Hassane/AirBnB_clone/README.md

 Ⓜ️ 4.
 Search!
 COMPLETED ✅
 Ⓜ️ 5.
 More filters 				COMPLETED ✅
 Ⓜ️ 6.
 It's (h)over				COMPLETED ✅
 Ⓜ️ 7.
-Display results				NOT STARTED ❌
+Display results				COMPLETED ✅
 Ⓜ️ 8.
 More details				NOT STARTED ❌
 🚀 9.
 Full details				NOT STARTED ❌
 🚀 10.
 Flex					NOT STARTED ❌